 The real push behind eating seafood is consuming the essential fatty acids.
 The problem with seafood is the potential for high mercury levels or that it is not sustainable.
-There is also a concern that some farmed raised fish may have high levels of polychlorinated biphenyls (PCBs are are linked to cancer).
-A good guide for seafood is on the seafood reference list.
-Two to five servings per week is recommended to optimize the essential fatty acid intake.
+There are plant-based options for obtaining the essential fatty acids, some of which are listed below.

 - Good oils (Olive/Flaxseed/Pumpkin/Canola)

 - Whole grains breads/pastas (Consider Gluten free grains)

 - Water (at least 64 ounces throughout the day)